Welcome to Year 3

 Team Year 3

-Mrs Beighton, Miss Horton, Mrs McCuaig, Miss Hallsworth, Miss Smith & Ms Duggan.
+Mrs Beighton, Miss Horton, Miss Hallsworth, Miss Smith & Ms Duggan.

 Homework is sent home on a Friday and is due to be returned the following week.
-Homework will usually consist of maths and spellings.
+Homework will usually consist of spellings for your child to practice ready for their weekly spelling test.
 Children are expected to have completed 5 home reads every week.
 We ask that you support your child with their reading by recording the pages and text they have read from along with a comment and your signature in their reading record.

 Daily times tables - In school we have covered the 2, 3, 4, 5, 6 and 10 times tables so far, however it is vital that all children can confidently recite all of their times tables and apply that knowledge to trickier questions.
-These can be chanted, written out with a timer or completed online using websites such as Hit the Button or timestables.co.uk
+These can be chanted, written out with a timer or completed online using websites such as Times Tables Rockstars - all children have a log-in in the front of their reading records.

 Below are some useful websites which we use in school to support learning.